mobilecoinofficial/full-service/README.md

     ./mob prompt
     ```

- If you are operating on main or test net, these steps are unecessary; the build script will grab the relevant sigstruct.
+ If you are operating on main or test net, these steps are unnecessary; the build script will grab the relevant sigstruct.
  If you don't have the consensus or ingest enclaves, you may want to build the mobilecoin network to get them.
 1. Create your attestation verifier seed
     ```sh
     MC_SEED=($(echo "<your secret phrase>" | sha256sum))
     ```
-1. Buid the mobilecoin network
+1. Build the mobilecoin network
     ```sh
     cd mobilecoin
     cargo build --release